Quest Diagnostics Incorporated (NYSE:DGX) SVP Sells $5,890,567.65 in Stock

-Quest Diagnostics Incorporated (NYSE:DGX) SVP Catherine T. Doherty sold 37,565 shares of the firm’s stock in a transaction dated Monday, November 29th.
-The shares were sold at an average price of $156.81, for a total transaction of $5,890,567.65.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+Quest Diagnostics Incorporated (NYSE:DGX) SVP Catherine T. Doherty sold 37,565 shares of the business’s stock in a transaction dated Monday, November 29th.
+The stock was sold at an average price of $156.81, for a total transaction of $5,890,567.65.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Quest Diagnostics (NYSE:DGX) last announced its earnings results on Wednesday, October 20th.
-The medical research company reported $3.96 earnings per share for the quarter, beating analysts’ consensus estimates of $2.88 by $1.08.
-The business had revenue of $2.77 billion for the quarter, compared to the consensus estimate of $2.52 billion.
+Quest Diagnostics (NYSE:DGX) last issued its quarterly earnings data on Wednesday, October 20th.
+The medical research company reported $3.96 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.88 by $1.08.
+The firm had revenue of $2.77 billion during the quarter, compared to analysts’ expectations of $2.52 billion.
 Quest Diagnostics had a net margin of 19.77% and a return on equity of 31.20%.
-Quest Diagnostics’s quarterly revenue was down .6% on a year-over-year basis.
-During the same period last year, the firm posted $4.31 earnings per share.
-Sell-side analysts predict that Quest Diagnostics Incorporated will post 13.86 earnings per share for the current year.
+The business’s revenue for the quarter was down .6% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $4.31 earnings per share.
+Analysts predict that Quest Diagnostics Incorporated will post 13.86 earnings per share for the current fiscal year.

-A number of research analysts have recently commented on DGX shares.
-Citigroup upped their price target on Quest Diagnostics from $158.00 to $181.00 and gave the company a “buy” rating in a research report on Friday, September 10th.
-Credit Suisse Group increased their target price on shares of Quest Diagnostics from $135.00 to $150.00 and gave the stock a “neutral” rating in a research report on Friday, August 13th.
-Mizuho boosted their price target on shares of Quest Diagnostics from $158.00 to $166.00 and gave the company a “buy” rating in a research report on Thursday, August 19th.
-Wells Fargo & Company raised their price objective on shares of Quest Diagnostics from $140.00 to $150.00 and gave the stock an “equal weight” rating in a report on Tuesday, October 26th.
-Finally, Morgan Stanley boosted their target price on shares of Quest Diagnostics from $136.00 to $165.00 and gave the company an “equal weight” rating in a report on Tuesday, August 31st.
-Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Quest Diagnostics currently has an average rating of “Buy” and a consensus price target of $159.36.
+A number of equities analysts have weighed in on the stock.
+Credit Suisse Group boosted their target price on shares of Quest Diagnostics from $135.00 to $150.00 and gave the stock a “neutral” rating in a research note on Friday, August 13th.
+Mizuho boosted their target price on shares of Quest Diagnostics from $158.00 to $166.00 and gave the stock a “buy” rating in a research note on Thursday, August 19th.
+Morgan Stanley boosted their price target on shares of Quest Diagnostics from $136.00 to $165.00 and gave the stock an “equal weight” rating in a research note on Tuesday, August 31st.
+Wells Fargo & Company boosted their price target on shares of Quest Diagnostics from $140.00 to $150.00 and gave the stock an “equal weight” rating in a research note on Tuesday, October 26th.
+Finally, KeyCorp boosted their price target on shares of Quest Diagnostics from $144.00 to $168.00 and gave the stock an “overweight” rating in a research note on Wednesday, September 1st.
+Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat, Quest Diagnostics has an average rating of “Buy” and an average target price of $159.36.

-Institutional investors have recently bought and sold shares of the business.
-HM Payson & Co. increased its holdings in shares of Quest Diagnostics by 2.5% in the third quarter.
-HM Payson & Co. now owns 13,738 shares of the medical research company’s stock worth $1,996,000 after buying an additional 330 shares during the period.
-Centiva Capital LP bought a new stake in Quest Diagnostics in the third quarter valued at approximately $775,000.
-Kentucky Retirement Systems Insurance Trust Fund purchased a new stake in shares of Quest Diagnostics during the third quarter valued at approximately $463,000.
-Schonfeld Strategic Advisors LLC bought a new position in shares of Quest Diagnostics in the third quarter worth approximately $1,468,000.
-Finally, Captrust Financial Advisors increased its stake in shares of Quest Diagnostics by 17.6% in the third quarter.
-Captrust Financial Advisors now owns 42,527 shares of the medical research company’s stock worth $6,180,000 after buying an additional 6,371 shares during the period.
-91.51% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently added to or reduced their stakes in the company.
+Atwater Malick LLC boosted its holdings in shares of Quest Diagnostics by 2.3% in the third quarter.
+Atwater Malick LLC now owns 43,376 shares of the medical research company’s stock valued at $6,303,000 after buying an additional 977 shares during the period.
+Calamos Advisors LLC boosted its holdings in shares of Quest Diagnostics by 29.4% in the second quarter.
+Calamos Advisors LLC now owns 64,473 shares of the medical research company’s stock valued at $8,509,000 after buying an additional 14,663 shares during the period.
+Grantham Mayo Van Otterloo & Co.
+LLC boosted its holdings in shares of Quest Diagnostics by 11.5% in the second quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC now owns 1,716,097 shares of the medical research company’s stock valued at $226,473,000 after buying an additional 176,742 shares during the period.
+Financial Counselors Inc. boosted its holdings in shares of Quest Diagnostics by 3.4% in the second quarter.
+Financial Counselors Inc. now owns 85,517 shares of the medical research company’s stock valued at $11,286,000 after buying an additional 2,791 shares during the period.
+Finally, Alpine Woods Capital Investors LLC boosted its holdings in shares of Quest Diagnostics by 2.7% in the second quarter.
+Alpine Woods Capital Investors LLC now owns 8,344 shares of the medical research company’s stock valued at $1,101,000 after buying an additional 221 shares during the period.
+Institutional investors own 91.51% of the company’s stock.

 Quest Diagnostics, Inc engages in the provision of diagnostic testing, information and services.
 It operates through the Diagnostic Information Services (DIS) and All Other segments.
 The DIS segment offers diagnostic information services to patients, clinicians, hospitals, health plans, and employers.